Vacunagate: Development of events

 On February 15, 2021, it was revealed that former Minister of Health Pilar Mazzetti had also been vaccinated.
 The newspaper El Comercio reported that Mazzetti had received the first dose in mid-January and the second on February 6.

 On February 16, 2021, El Comercio detailed that eight members of the commission that negotiated with Sinopharm were vaccinated before and after the purchase agreement.
-The commission consisted of 18 members, including representatives from the Ministry of Foreign Affairs, the Ministry of Health, the Ministry of Economy and Finance, CONCYTEC, the Presidency of the Council of Ministers, the National Institute of Health (Peru), the Peruvian Cayetano Heredia University, and the National University of San Marcos.
+The commission consisted of 18 members, including representatives from the Ministry of Foreign Affairs, the Ministry of Health, the Ministry of Economy and Finance, CONCYTEC, the Presidency of the Council of Ministers, the National Institute of Health (Peru), the Cayetano Heredia University, and the National University of San Marcos.
 Of these 18 commission members, eight were vaccinated.

 On February 16, 2021, when questioned by the press about why he and others received three doses of the candidate vaccine when the standard was two doses, Dr. Germán Málaga stated that he did so with the idea of a potential future study, while acknowledging the irregularity of his actions.
 On December 17, when questioned about the vaccination of the owner of a Peruvian-Chinese restaurant, Málaga stated: "We have 12 people from the Chinese delegation who are constantly with us, and this person visits two to three times a week.
 The Chinese delegation gets tired of Burger King."

 On February 17, 2021, Fernando Carbone, president of the Investigative Commission of the Ministry of Health, reported the existence of additional lists of individuals vaccinated against COVID-19.
 In a dialogue with RPP, he stated: “We have requested the information again.
 I’m sorry, I cannot comment now.
 We have received other lists that we are cross-referencing, lists from the INS, lists from the universities, lists from within the Ministry of Health, and lists from the general state scope identifying workers.”

-The rector, vice-rector, and other authorities of the Peruvian Cayetano Heredia University who were irregularly vaccinated resigned due to the scandal.
+The rector, vice-rector, and other authorities of the Cayetano Heredia University who were irregularly vaccinated resigned due to the scandal.
 On February 19, following an inspection of the university that confirmed various irregularities violating the study protocol, good practices, and ethical standards, the National Institute of Health (Peru) removed the principal investigator, Germán Málaga, and suspended the university as a center for conducting new clinical trials.

 On February 19, the Prime Minister, Violeta Bermúdez, stated that the batch of questioned candidate vaccines was requested by the Ministry of Foreign Affairs.
 However, this information was contradicted by Foreign Minister Allan Wagner, who stated that Bermúdez’s claim was “a distorted version.”

 On February 25, 2021, in a press conference, Fernando Carbone, president of the Investigative Commission, presented the final report to the Minister of Health, Óscar Ugarte.